andreadebortoli2/GO-LIve-Chat/readme.md

 - use [</> htmx](https://htmx.org/) to execute form requests without reloading the page
 - use [Gorilla WebSocket](https://github.com/gorilla/websocket) for chat live load
 - use [Gorilla Sessions](https://github.com/gorilla/sessions) to manage the session

+---

+###### TO DO:
+- implement templ for templates
+- fix "old messages" bug
+- better handling of websocket connection closure